strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Great abstract, surreal art combined with evocative descriptions

 The Maze of the Blue Medusa is a product of a collaboration between Zak Sabbath and Patrick Stuart.
 Sabbath drew abstract, surreal room art and would send his art to Stuart who would then write room descriptions based on the art.
-This back-and-forth continued for several years producing the one-of-a-kind Maze of the Blue Medusa.
+This back-and-forth continued for several years, producing the one-of-a-kind Maze of the Blue Medusa.

-Despite this process, the megadungeon isn't as funhousey as you might expect.
+Despite this process, the megadungeon doesn't feel as much like a funhouse as you might expect.
 The megadungeon is partitioned into sections with common visual, literary and gameplay themes which helps connect the rooms together into a cohesive whole.

 ### Weird, unique NPCs

 Interesting factions and NPCs inhabit the dungeon.
 You can leverage these to further connect the disparate sections of the maze with each other and, in doing so, make the dungeon come alive for your players.

-There are hundreds of NPCs in the Maze of the Blue Medusa and I can imagine any one of them becoming a character that your players never forget for the rest of their lives.
+There are hundreds of NPCs in the Maze of the Blue Medusa, and I can imagine any one of them becoming a character that your players never forget for the rest of their lives.

 It's hard to understate how out there and unique most of these NPCs are.